 NavSource Online: Amphibious Photo Archive

-Ship's patch at left contributed by Mike Smolinski
+Ship's patch contributed by Mike Smolinski

 Atlantic Fleet International Radio Call Sign